SulavKhadka/NepaliNLP/README.md

 # NepaliNLP
 A repo of NLP tools for the Nepali Language.
-Using this as a sandbox to learna nd tinker with language models and other NLP concepts.
-Using the Nepali language as the base because there are already a lot of people who are a lot smarter than me working on english NLP, Im hoping to contribute to the progress of Nepali NLP.
+Using this as a sandbox to learn and tinker with language models and other NLP concepts.
+Using the Nepali language as the base because there are already a lot of people working on english NLP, I'm hoping to contribute to the progress of Nepali NLP.

 ## Tools / Features
 - [x] Nepali News Crawler